isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>Top 10 Weirdest Critters of Singapore’s Rainforest by Cicada Tree Eco-Place (12.15 - 2pm at Workshop Zone - Stage, National Library Plaza)</strong>
 </p>
-<p>Storytelling and Colouring Activity based on children's book published
+<p>Join us for a storytelling and colouring activity based Cicada Tree Eco-Place's
-by Cicada Tree Eco-Place "Top 10 Weirdest Critters of Singapore’s Rainforest".</p>
+children's book, "Top 10 Weirdest Critters of Singapore’s Rainforest"!</p>
 <p>No registration is required - simply drop by during the specified time
 to participate.
 Seats are limited and available on a first-come, first-serve basis.</p>
 <hr>
-<p><strong>Sharks and us! by The Dorsal Effect (2.15pm - 4pm at Workshop Zone - Stage, National Library Plaza)</strong>
+<p><strong>Sharks and Us! by The Dorsal Effect (2.15pm - 4pm at Workshop Zone - Stage, National Library Plaza)</strong>
 </p>
 <p>Come learn more about sharks and join in a shark colouring and mapping
 activity as well as folding of cute paper sharks that you can take home